RemusDB/DemoClients/SNS/01-decision making.md

 ####### Option Feedback

 <p>That’s correct!
-When you are dividing your traffic into organic search, referral and social network you are categorizing things.</p>
+When you are dividing accounts into Basis, Complete and Youth you are categorizing things.</p>

 ###### Option #3